Himitsu Sentai Gorenger: Films

 Hitmitsu Sentai Gorenger: The Bomb Hurricane, Directed by Minoru Yamada, Written by Shōzō Uehara.

 J.A.K.Q.
 Dengekitai vs. Gorenger, Directed by Katsuhiko Taguchi, Written by Shōzō Uehara.

+International broadcast

+In the United States, the original Japanese version was broadcast in Hawaii on Honolulu's KIKU-TV with English subtitles from 1975 through 1976, and the actors made personal appearances to promote the series.
+An unsubtitled version was also broadcast in California, on Sacramento, California's KMUV-TV in 1976, San Francisco's KOFY-TV in 1977.

 Manga

-The series was adapted into a manga written and drawn by Ishinomori and published in Weekly Shōnen Sunday magazine from May 4, 1975, to August 17, 1975.
-Seven Seas Entertainment licensed the manga outside Japan for North American territories.
+The series was adapted into a manga written and drawn by Ishinomori and published in Weekly Shōnen Sunday magazine from May 4, 1975, to August 17, 1975 and a second manga was published in Shogaku Gonensei magazine for fifth graders between April and July, 1975.
+In 2021, Seven Seas Entertainment licensed both manga outside Japan for North American territories.